Animals suffering from rabies may act differently than normal.

 - An animal may be oddly agitated and seem to bite at something that's not there.

 - They may have a hard time eating or drinking.

-- Some, but not all of the time, in the very last stages of the disease before death, a rabid animal may drool a lot or have frothy saliva around the mouth.
+- Sometimes, but not always, in the very last stages of the disease before death, a rabid animal may drool a lot or have frothy saliva around the mouth.
 It's rare to see this.
-(Note - opossums sometimes hiss, drool and sway as part of a bluffing routine, but they typically do not carry rabies.)
+(Note - opossums sometimes hiss, drool, and sway as part of a bluffing routine, but they typically do not carry rabies.)